robinrob/rsmithio/_posts/2015-08-25-faster-variable-debugging.md

 type:       blog_post
 ---

-Almost inevitably whilst debugging code, regardless of any additional tools that you may have available (e.g. browser development tools when debugging front-end code), it can be desirable to quickly print the contents of a variable to the program output.
-Maybe you don't have the time to learn how to use a more comprehensive tool in that moment, or doing so would actually take more time.
-You can find yourself repetitively typing the same mundane set of characters out that results in printing something in the language that you happen to be using.
+Sometimes (pretty often) when debugging code you just want to quickly print the contents of a variable to the standard output.
+In full-on dev mode you may have additional debugging tools available, e.g. the web browser dev console when debugging front-end code, or a debug tool built into your IDE for server-side debugging (like IntelliJ IDEs).
+You should definitely be more sophisicated with your debugging approach when possible.

+However sometimes you are just writing some quick Bash or ZSH code, or you're not using a full-on IDE because you just wanted to quickly open a lightweight editor.
+In these cases you might find yourself typing too many print statements in whatever language you are using, the typing of which all adds up in time lost.

 I use my terminal extensively for little time-saving pieces of automation, that over the course of a day can have a big impact on your efficiency.
-One example is a set of short commands for printing things out in various languages:
+I once wrote a set of ZSH functions to automate typing out print statements, for a few different languages.
+The functions take a variable name as an argument and output the code required to print out some information about that variable.

 ## Javascript
 ### `js_log`
 <pre><code class="javascript">copy_print "console.log('$(upper $*)')"</code></pre>